NextFaze/flutter_manup/README.md

 ```

 ### Using the Service with Helper Widget

-Wrap your widget with `ManUpWidget` to automaticaly handle every thing.
+Wrap your widget with `ManUpWidget` to automatically handle every thing.

 ```dart
 @override
   Widget build(BuildContext context) {